From an Egyptian coffin to the earliest photo of Manchester, we asked museums region-wide to pick their favourite objects

 Gallery Oldham - The Adoration of the Chip

 Designed and made by Ed Hall for Jeremy Deller's 2009 Procession, part of the first Manchester International Festival, this colourful banner was inspired by one of Oldham's greatest claims to fame; that the first place in the world to sell fried potatoes alongside fried fish was a stall on Oldham’s Tommyfield Market circa 1860.
 Oldham being the birthplace of fish and chips is contested history, but there’s some good circumstantial evidence to back up the story.
 The world’s oldest fish and chip shop is in nearby Mossley and was supposedly set up by a man who saw the popularity of the fish and chip stall at Tommyfield.
 By the 1870s, chip ranges were being produced by several Oldham firms - and by 1900 the town could boast one chippy for every 400 residents.
 Today, to silence any doubters, there is even a blue plaque at Tommyfield Market marking this event.
-The Adoration of the Chip is currently on display in our Oldham Stories exhibition.

 Sean Baggaley, Senior curator